Alipsa/xmlr/cran-comments.md

 ## Resubmission 2
 This is a resubmission.
 In this version I have:
+* Added single quotes around object model in Description, 'Reference Classes' are already quoted with undirected single quotes so this is the only other expression that is is not commonly understood english that I could think of.
+* Hide some methods that are internal only from being listed in the documentation using #' #'@keywords internal
+* Update NEWS file with all version history

+## Resubmission 2
+This is a resubmission.
+In this version I have:
 * Removed all print calls and replaced with warning or message when relevant
 * Add Authors@R field instead if Author and Copyright fields as per feed-back.
 * Add Steven Brandt as contributor as his article in Java World formed the basis of the XMl parser